nationalarchives/da-tre-dev-documentation/tdr-integration/README.md

 ## Credentials exchange and bucket permissions

 In the AWS Account where the TDR system is provisioned there will be AWS IAM Roles defined, based on prod and non-prod environments.
-In the same way, in the AWS Account where the TE is provisioned there will be AWS IAM Roles defined, based on prod and non-prod environaments.
+In the same way, in the AWS Account where the TRE is provisioned there will be AWS IAM Roles defined, based on prod and non-prod environaments.

-TDR IAM Roles will have permissions to write a message to the AWS SQS queue in the AWS account where the TE is provisioned, and TE IAM Roles will have permissions to write a message to the AWS SQS queue where the TDR is provisioned.
+TDR IAM Roles will have permissions to write a message to the AWS SQS queue in the AWS account where the TRE is provisioned, and TRE IAM Roles will have permissions to write a message to the AWS SQS queue where the TDR is provisioned.

 The message will contain [S3 presigned URLs](https://docs.aws.amazon.com/AmazonS3/latest/userguide/ShareObjectPreSignedURL.html) to retrieve the objects from the TDR S3 bucket.